 Exasperated with Meursault’s answers, the magistrate returns from a cupboard bearing with seriousness, a silver cross.
 When pressed on the question, Meursault states that he does not believe in God.
 The magistrate then reflects that his own belief could not survive any doubt.
 He asks if Meursault wants his (the magistrate’s) life to be meaningless.
 In the film Meursault’s answer is “It doesn’t matter to me”.
 The magistrate bids him farewell, calling him Mr Antichrist.

-Meursault does not value the religious symbol and seems unwilling to curb his blunt honesty to accommodate the feelings of others (his behaviour is also likely a result of his failure to perceive the seriousness of the quandary he is walking into – “it is a simple case” he foolishly says.
-Perhaps if he had foreseen his fate he might have lied about his feelings).
+Meursault does not value the religious symbol and seems unwilling to curb his blunt honesty to accommodate the feelings of others (his behaviour is also likely a result of his failure to perceive the seriousness of the quandary he is walking into – “it is a simple case” he foolishly says).

 The magistrate’s allusion that in denying the significance of religious iconography Meursault is undermining his own personal belief will strike many as ridiculous; this was likely the intention of Camus at this point of his intellectual development.
 But I want to suggest that this runs parallel to debate about marriage reform and arguments that allowing the legal definition of marriage to embrace relationship configurations outside of the traditional structure of man+woman weakens societal institutions and ultimately the integrity of religious culture itself.
 This is a view which I think is held by many, but one which is not well articulated.